dashley06/Project-1/README.md

-# Can You Stand the Rain?
-(Project-1)
+GA Tech Full-Stack Coding Bootcamp Project-1

 Title: In the Loop

 Team Members: Ashley Clark, Dan Gallagher, Ed Dean, Melissa Chiang

-APIs to be Used: OpenWeather, Google maps, Stubhub
+APIs to be Used: OpenWeather, Stubhub

 Rough Breakdown of Tasks:

-    *Create user input field for users to search for the events *API call to take users' input through Stubhub *Pull the event information as a JSON response when submit button is clicked *Once the button is clicked, call Google maps, Stubhub, and OpenWeather API to show information *Display location and weather
+    *Create user input field for users to search for the events *API call to take users' input through Stubhub *Pull the event information as a JSON response when submit button is clicked *Once the button is clicked, call Stubhub and OpenWeather API to show information *Display location and weather
     *Display gifs of the even
     *Put links to direct users to alternatives events and websites